aaronbieber/blog/content/posts/an-algorithmic-middle-ground.md

 Mastodon is only one platform, and may or may not prove itself to be as useful, effective, or fun as the others.
 I use it only as an example of what social media discovery features look like when designed *by the users themselves*.

+{{< dots >}}

+I think the position I've come around to is that complex, AI-driven recommendation algorithms may not be necessary.
+A naive algorithm could surface things that are unexpected, but wouldn't exhibit the intrinsic bias of its training data or the humans who created it.

+"See what you ask for, or see everything."
+Mastodon's tag-based discovery solves the problem of finding what you want to see, but if you want to diversify your feed, you can view that federated timeline, which is simply chronological.
+It's a firehose, and on some servers it can be overwhelming, but it's all-or-nothing.

+This way, you never see "only the concerning posts our computer brain thought you'd like."
+You'll see those, too, but along with everything else in chronological order for you to make the final call.

+This is a hard problem.
+Maybe the hardest problem in communication at scale today.
+What do you think?
+Are recommendation algorithms good?
+Bad?
+Neither?